Home

 Overtime you may develop your unique approach to getting rid of anxiety and find the exact technique you need every time to remain calm.

 Perhaps you have old beliefs you need to discard.
-Perhaps you have fear of being free and totally yourself.
-Reflecting upon your own anxiety may help you to see the real cause of it more clearly.
+Perhaps you have fear of being free and being yourself fully.
+Reflecting upon your own anxiety may help you to see the real cause of it more clearly and regain calm.

-• Escape from your own thoughts by coming back to the present.
+- Escape from your own thoughts by coming back to the present.
 Pay attention to what surrounds you, or use a good thought-interruption technique.
-Susan Minarik shows you a great one, among a number of other useful tools, in her ebook "Winning the tomorrow game".

 Simply sit quietly somewhere and feel your anxiety, breathing slowly and deeply.
 After a few uncomfortable minutes, you may be able to look at your anxiety with more calm and a more clear head, and this is already a great step.

-• Positive affirmations work for some people.
+- Positive affirmations work for most people.
 You could trade your anxiety for peace by choosing the best positive thinking affirmations that work for you and letting them change the object of your focus.

 This is one of my favourite techniques for getting rid of anxiety, as I find that it works effectively and immediately.

-• The game of boxes.
-As a means of making the anxiety more manageable, you could choose to imagine or visualize whatever causes it as an issue separated from the rest of the things of your life.
+- The game of boxes.
+As a means of making the anxiety more manageable, you could choose to imagine or visualize whatever causes the anxiety as an issue separated from the rest of the things of your life.

 Imagine putting the issue into a box and closing the box.
 You can now choose whether you leave the box aside and deal with it later, or forget about it, or throw it away altogether.